 Grain beetles are termed so, due to their feeding habit.
-They mainly feed on all types of grains like rice, wheat, maize as well as cereals, flour, processed food items and spices.
-The commonly seen grain beetles in Canada include the merchant grain beetle, Saw-toothed Grain Beetle, Foreign Grain Beetle, Lesser Grain Beetle and Rusty Grain Beetle.
+They mainly feed on all types of grains like rice, wheat, and maize as well as cereals, flour, processed food items, and spices.
+The commonly seen grain beetles in Canada include the merchant grain beetle, Saw-toothed Grain Beetle, Foreign Grain Beetle, Lesser Grain Beetle, and Rusty Grain Beetle.
 These destructive types of beetles are present in almost every part of the country.

 - 1 Appearance

 - 2 Habitat

 - 4 Life Cycle / Reproduction

 - 5 Problems

 - 6 Detection

 - 9 Types Of Grain Beetles